bokeh/rbokeh/README.md

 R6 classes are generated for all models using [this code](https://github.com/hafen/rbokeh/blob/refactor/code-gen/process.R) and reading from the json output provided [here](https://gist.githubusercontent.com/bryevdv/de62a68029661a6e44169c17a34966f5/raw/997a5f1e7f92fea86b273a5c7c8bfaf246760d1e/gistfile1.txt).
 The generated R code is [here](https://github.com/hafen/rbokeh/blob/refactor/R/bk_model_autogen.R).

 These classes are then used as building blocks underneath the hood for the high-level layer functions.
-A bare bones set of functions illustraing how this is done is [here](https://github.com/hafen/rbokeh/blob/refactor/R/barebones.R) and will be expanded / generalized across all models.
+A bare bones set of functions illustrating how this is done is [here](https://github.com/hafen/rbokeh/blob/refactor/R/barebones.R) and will be expanded / generalized across all models.